 At this point, you’ve decided on the right product to sell and secured the money to cover your startup costs, including your initial products.
 Now, it’s time to source your physical products, materials, equipment, and other things you need to get your online business running.

-Identify and find legitimate suppliers and wholesale distributors that sell high-quality items at reasonable prices.
+Identify and find legitimate dropshipping suppliers and wholesale distributors that sell high-quality items at reasonable prices.
 This will allow you to offer competitive prices to your customers while still earning a profit.

 How to find good suppliers for your online business?
 Ask for recommendations from people you know.
 You may also check the internet (particularly buy-and-sell websites) and attend online bazaars and trade events in your industry.

 But you can get a competitive edge against other online businesses in your niche.
 Customers will love buying again from your business if you can deliver their orders fast.

 Your delivery options include couriers or shipping companies (LBC Express, J&T Express, Air21, 2GO Express, etc.) and delivery apps (Lalamove, GrabExpress, Mober, Transportify, etc.) that offer on-demand, same-day delivery services for small businesses in the Philippines.

 You’re almost there!
 Now is the time to build your online store.
-While many online businesses start (and even thrive) on having a Facebook page or Instagram profile alone, investing in your own website makes your business look more legit in the eyes of your target customers.
+While many online businesses start (and even thrive) on having an Instagram profile or a Facebook page alone, investing in your own website makes your business look more legit in the eyes of your target customers.
 You can either hire a professional web designer to build a website for you or do it on your own using an e-commerce platform.

 Create an online presence for your business in three ways: setting up an e-commerce site, using online shopping marketplaces, or creating a portfolio website.
 Let’s explore each one of them.